FAQ - Risks and Benefits

 Although infections are rare, they may occur in about 1-5% of cases (depending on risk factors).
 If an infection is suspected, this may require oral antibiotics.
 To limit the risk of infection, you will be given post-operative instructions on how to help manage the wound.

 Up to 3% of men experience chronic pain following a vasectomy reversal.
 In the majority of men who get chronic pain, they have had scrotal pain prior to the procedure.
 Most times, this is due to referred pain from a lower back source, and the reversal only augments this pain.
-This may take years to fully resolve, and undoing the reversal or performing a neurolysis (surgery to cut the nerves to the testicle) does not fix this symptom in all cases.
+This may take years to fully resolve, and undoing the reversal or performing a neurolysis (surgery to cut the nerves to the testicle) does not always alleviate the symptom.